-A service project idea to consider is the Lions Day of Service where clubs in the district all complete a service project on the same day to make a large collective impact.
-Clubs in Districts A12 and A16 participate in the Lions Day of Service and along with District officers.
+An idea for a service project to consider is the Lions Day of Service where clubs in the district all complete a service project on the same day to make a large collective impact.
+Clubs could even do the same service project.
+Many clubs in Districts A12 and A16 participate in the Lions Day of Service.
 Perhaps all Districts in MDA could host a Lions Day of Service, synchronizing them all to the same day for an even greater collective impact.